 - Exit popups are not impacted.

 The anchor/overlay ads only take up a small portion of the screen and are easily dismissible.
 With vignette ads, they are not displayed when you come from Google’s page results to a webpage.
 They are only displayed when you go from page 1 to page 2 on a site.
 The mobile penalty only applies to traffic that arrives directly from Google.

 Also, if your traffic comes from anywhere other than Google, you could still use a popup.
-We are not saying you should, but if you have an intelligent way to show a popup only based on social traffic from Facebook for example, you would not be penalized.
+We are not saying you should, but if you have an intelligent way to show a popup only based on social traffic from Facebook or Pinterest for example, you would not be penalized.